AlexCernas2901/AlexCernas2901/README.md

    <h3>What's Up, I'm <b>Alex Cernas<b>.</h3>
 </div>

-I'm server support for The Royal Bank of Canada at TCS.

 Have experience building Express and NestJs APIs, as well as developing IoT solutions with Arduino and ESP32.

 ## Tech stack usually use: